ca3tech/covid/www/about.md

       indicated by the "Active Days Assumption"
 - Active Case Estimate Days
     - This is simply the "Active Days Assumption" value
+- Death Rate
+    - The most recent *Confirmed Cases* divided by the most recent *Confirmed Deaths*
 - Population
     - This is the population for the selected geographic region
 - Probability of Exposure